BlockchainCommons/developer-web-site/_pages/xid.md

   </tr>
 </table>

+Also see the transcript on our [XID Presentation page](/xid/presentation/)

 We expect to expand on this topic more in the future!
 If you'd like to support its development, please <a href="mailto:team@blockchaincommons.com">contact us</a>!

 ## Why is XID Important?